ecs-support/main-contents/ecs/content/faq/head.md

 +++
 widget = "head"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = false # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "คำถามที่พบบ่อย"
+title = ""
 subtitle = ""